Concussion symptoms that may indicate a disruption of the Vestibular System include:

 The symptoms can occur right away or they can develop several weeks after the concussion.

-Additional information about symptoms:
+Additional information to help identify vestibular symptoms:

 Dizziness when moving around, such as quick head movements, or changing positions such as bending over or looking up to reach above your head.